AbhilashaIndoria/Coding_interview_questions_solved_Python/README.md

 # LeetCode_solved
-This repository contains various solved questions from hard category on leetcode
+This repository contains Python notebooks solving various coding excercises asked during interview questions.
+Each notebook contains the detailsed explaination of the concept used for solving the question at hand.